helgoboss/helgobox/doc/user-guide.md

       You can easily model that by assigning 8 multis and 8 buttons.
     - Maybe you have realized that the *Tuning* section is available for controller mappings as well!
 That opens all kinds of possibilities.
 You could for example restrict the target range for a certain control element.
 Or make an encoder generally slower or faster.
-Or you could make two buttons on your controller present themselves as -/+ controls by mapping them to the same "Multi" in "Incremental buttons" mode - essentially simulating a rotary encoder that sends relative increments!
+Or you could simulate a rotary encoder by making two buttons on your controller act as -/+ buttons emitting relative values.
+This is possible by mapping them to the same "Multi" in "Incremental buttons" mode.

 Before you go ahead and do that for each control element, you might want to check what this is good for: Navigate back to the primary mappings, learn the source of some primary mapping and touch the control element that you have just